 OK, so only one racer will walk away with the $500 grand prize for building the highest credit score.
-But by signing on to this six-month race and getting their first VISA credit card, all of these young racers have taken an important first step in establishing good credit early, says Jill Rothenberger, the racers' credit coach.
+But by signing on to this six-month race and getting their first Visa credit card, all of these young racers took an important first step in establishing good credit early, said Jill Rothenberger, the racers’ credit coach.

-"It's so important to get a credit card with your local credit union right off the bat when you turn 18," says Rothenberger, a lending consultant supervisor at Dupaco Community Credit Union's JFK branch.
-"It can take you a good six months to a year to develop a credit score."
+“It’s so important to get a credit card with your local credit union right off the bat when you turn 18,” Dupaco’s Rothenberger said.
+“It can take you a good six months to a year to develop a credit score.”

-Until you establish credit, you’ll have a harder time proving your creditworthiness for things like buying a home, getting a job or even getting a decent rate on car insurance.
+Establishing solid credit can help you buy a home, get a job or even get a decent rate on car insurance.

-“If they don’t have any credit established and they go to get an apartment, some utility companies might even make them put a deposit down,” Rothenberger says.
+“If they don’t have any credit established and they go to get an apartment, some utility companies might even make them put a deposit down,” Rothenberger said.

-Plus, establishing credit early can help drive up your score, since 15 percent of that magic number is based on the length of time you've had credit.
+Plus, establishing credit early can help drive up your score.
+That’s because 15% of that magic number is based on the length of time you’ve had credit.
 A longer history gives lenders a better picture of your payment behavior.

 But like anything in life, you can have too much of a good thing.
-When getting that first piece of plastic, turn to your local credit union to ensure you're not getting involved with a predatory lender, Rothenberger cautions.
+When getting that first piece of plastic, turn to your local credit union.
+This helps ensure that you’re not getting involved with a predatory lender, Rothenberger cautioned.

-Then, maintain that card – by carrying a low balance and by making your payments on time – for at least 12 months before thinking about adding another credit card to the mix.
+Then, maintain that card.
+Carry a low balance and make your payments on time.
+Avoid getting another card for at least 12 months.
 Opening too much credit too soon can have a negative impact on your score.